-I might be all sarcastic now, but I’ll admit I did the same mistake.
-On my first two trips to Kandy, the Temple of the Tooth and the aforementioned lake were the only places I visited.
+I’ll admit I did the same mistake.
+On my first two trips to Kandy, the temple and the aforementioned lake were the only places I visited.
 Not surprisingly, I didn’t fall head over heels in love with Kandy.
 The temple, although grand and beautiful, is a crowded place with a commercial rather than spiritual feel to it.
-I always find it odd to pay an entrance fee at the churches and temples, and Sri Dalada Maligawa features a proper ticket booth on the premises.

-I am not saying all this to discourage you from visiting the temple.
-I personally think the temple is a must.
-Just like Eiffel Tower in Paris or Red Square in Moscow, you have to visit it at least once, no matter how many tourists are in line to the ticket booth.
-Just don’t stop there, Kandy offers a lot more amazing things to do.
+I am not saying this to discourage you from visiting it.
+Just like the Eiffel Tower in Paris or Red Square in Moscow, you have to visit Sri Dalada Maligawa at least once, no matter how many tourists are in line to the ticket booth.
+Just don’t stop there, there are plenty more things to do in Kandy.

 When it comes to hiking and exploring mountains in Sri Lanka, Nuwara Eliya and Ella come to mind first.
 Not many travelers realize that Kandy can serve as a comfortable base if you want to see the beautiful Knuckles Mountain Range.

 The name of the range, assigned by the first British explorers, comes from its resemblance to the knuckles of a clenched fist when viewed from certain locations in Kandy.
-The locals call the it Dumbara Kanduvetiya, meaning Misty Mountain Range.
+Locals call it Dumbara Kanduvetiya which means Misty Mountain Range.

 If you are traveling with a tourist agency, ask them to find a guide who can take you around.
+Alternatively, the hotel where you are staying might recommend a guide, too.
 The hike can be as long as you want it to be.
-I chose a one day hike up and down, but it is possible to do a multi-day hike and stay overnight in the mountains.
+I chose a one day hike, but it is possible to do a multi-day hike and stay overnight in the mountains.

 Cost: depends on the guide, but approximately Rs 8500 – 10 000 for a day of trekking